- Application deadline: June

 The Bulow Bowman Scholarship was established to provide undergraduate scholarships to outstanding women graduating from Lincoln County High Schools to attend the University of North Carolina at Greensboro or North Carolina State University.
 Scholarship appl

 The application deadline is March.
 Scholarship awards will be in the amount of $1,000 and the scholarship is renewable for a maximum of 4 academic years.
 Please see your counselor for an application. https://www.smartscholar.com/scholarship/bulow-bowman-scholarship/

 SECU "People Helping People" Scholarship

 $10,000 Scholarship.
 Please note the criteria and process has changed this year.
 Students must meet the criteria listed below:

 Applicants must submit the following:

 This year, National Beta will award over 250 scholarships are awarded each year, ranging in value from $1,000 to $15,000.
-Selection of National Beta Club Scholarship winners is based on a number of factors with special emphasis on academic excellence, demonstrated leadership, commendable character, school and community service, and National Beta Involvement.
+The selection of National Beta Club Scholarship winners is based on several factors with special emphasis on academic excellence, demonstrated leadership, commendable character, school and community service, and National Beta Involvement.
 To apply for the scholarship, please visit the website below.
-Deadline to apply is January 25, 2018
+The deadline to apply is January.

 UNCG Teacher Education Fellows Scholarship and Enrichment Program